Supporting vital conservation projects around the world

-Since launching its Field Conservation Grants in 2008, Taronga has given over $960,000 to 90 vital conservation programs across the world.
+Since launching Field Conservation Grants in 2008, Taronga has given over $1.1million to 105 projects worldwide, from 72 different organisations.
 Projects that have benefited from a Taronga Field Conservation Grant have helped to protect and regenerate habitats, stop poaching and trafficking of wildlife and reduce conflict between communities and wildlife living side by side.

 Taronga is for the wild.
 As a not-for-profit, Taronga has an absolute commitment to the conservation and securing a shared future for wildlife and people.
 Taronga Field Conservation Grants are one more way Taronga is working to achieve that vision.